Smart Impact app

 Test Hits & Gaps

-This spreadsheet indicates whether each most-at-risk object is a hit, a gap or a known gap in the specified Test Repository.
+This spreadsheet indicates whether each most-at-risk object is a Hit, Gap or Known gap in the specified Most-at-Risk Search Test Repository.

-• Known gaps are most-at-risk objects that are not expected to have tests in the specified Test Repository.
-These are set in the Pipeline’s Known Test Gaps External Data Source.
+Known gaps are most-at-risk objects that aren’t expected to have tests in the specified Test Repository.
+You set these in your Pipeline’s Known Test Gaps External Data Source.

 Test Hit Details